 My name is Tanja Crijns.
 I'm 26 years old and currently living in Utrecht, The Netherlands.
-I did a BSc in Artificial Intelligence and I just finished my MSc in Data Science with distinction.
+I have a BSc in AI and a MSc in Data Science from the Radboud University in Nijmegen.
+I currently work at RTL Netherlands as a Data Scientist, trying to become famous enough within the company so that they allow me to participate on Expeditie Robinson.
 On this website you will find more information about my interests and projects that I am currently working on.

 - Conversational assistance track TREC For my masters thesis, I studied how BERT could be used in a multi-turn artificial conversational setting.
 It was great learning experience to join a conference track and to be working with a state-of-the-art NLP technique on a complex problem.